w3f/polkadot-wiki/docs/general/thousand-validators.md

 ---
 id: doc-thousand-validators
-title: Thousand Validators Program
+title: Thousand Validators Programme
 sidebar_label: Thousand Validators
 description: The Thousand Validators Program and How it can Support your Validator Endeavors.
 keywords: [thousand validators program, validator, validate, maintain, TVP]
 slug: ../thousand-validators
 ---

-The Thousand Validators Program is an initiative by Web3 Foundation and Parity Technologies to use the funds held by both organizations to nominate validators in the community.
+The Thousand Validators Programme is an initiative by Web3 Foundation and Parity Technologies to use the funds held by both organizations to nominate validators in the community.

 It serves two major purposes: